qtu-UBC/BEST502-AdvancedLCA-Tutorials/tutorials/GREET/GREET_CCLUB_tutorial.md

 | Saved Results              | LUC and LMC results to be used in GREET. |

-- Locate the **LUC Scenario & Results** sheet — this is where we will calculate the GHG emissions associated with iLUC for bioethanol production pathways.
+- Locate the **LUC Scenario & Results** sheet — this is where we will calculate the GHG emissions associated with LUC for bioethanol production pathways.

-Users select input values in the **rose-colored** cells.
-All options are visible in the **yellow** cells in each section.

 ---

 ## Step 2: Choose & Configure Your Scenario (LUC)

 Follow the inputs **top → bottom** on the **LUC Scenario & Results** sheet, then review the results at the end.
+Users select input values in the **rose-colored** cells.
+All options are visible in the **yellow** cells in each section.

 ### 2.1 Select Feedstock to Fuel Pathway — *Input 1*
-Pick a pathway from the dropdown list.
-This determines which **GTAP** land-use-change matrix (vintage/case) CCLUB will use.
-The For this case study, we will use the following ethanol scenarios:
+The first user input (Input 1) is the feedstock-to-fuel pathway.
+The user can choose from among the biofuel production scenarios, which include options for corn and cellulosic ethanol feedstock (corn stover, switchgrass, or Miscanthus), and soy biodiesel.
+Each scenario reflects a shock to the economy in response to an increase in demand for a particular biofuel modeling by **GTAP**.
+In this case study, we will focus on the following ethanol production scenarios:
 | # | Ethanol Pathway       | GTAP Case Description                                                                 |
 |---|------------------------|---------------------------------------------------------------------------------|
 | 1 | Corn Ethanol 2011      | Increase in corn ethanol production from its 2004 level (3.41 BG) to 15 BG      |